World Of Dypians Reaches New Prestige Level By Making Binance’S Latest Industry Report

-(MENAFN- GlobeNewsWire - Nasdaq) Binance's The industry Map looks at multiple subcategories of the crypto industry, such as Infrastructure, DeFi, NFTs, Gaming, Consumer Crypto, DePIN, and Real-World Assets.
-World of Dypians is one of only five projects included in the Gaming section.

-Road Town, Tortola, BVI, Sept.
-27, 2024 (GLOBE NEWSWIRE) -- World of Dypians (WOD) - a unique, groundbreaking MMORPG, has been featured in the latest Binance report,“Navigating Crypto: Industry Map ."
+(MENAFN- Zex PR Wire) Tortola, BVI, 27th September 2024, ZEX PR WIRE , World of Dypians (WOD) – a unique, groundbreaking MMORPG, has been featured in the latest Binance report,“Navigating Crypto: industry Map .”
 Binance is renowned for its in-depth reports showcasing some of the industry's most promising projects.
 Featuring Binance's overview of the crypto ecosystem is a momentous event for WOD, a game that has been building through innovation and creativity to deliver unmatched gaming experiences since day one.

 Binance's The Industry Map looks at multiple subcategories of the crypto industry, such as Infrastructure, DeFi, NFTs, Gaming, Consumer Crypto, DePIN, and Real-World Assets.
 World of Dypians is one of only five projects included in the Gaming section.
 The report recognizes WOD's play-to-earn (P2E) status as a massive multiplayer online role-playing game (MMORPG) set in a vast digital realm.